How to Find Broken Links in Selenium

 The error happens if the rules are not updated correctly, or the requested resources are not existing at the server.

-Manual checking of links is a tedious task, because each webpage may have a large number of links & manual process has to be repeated for all pages.
+Manual checking of links is a tedious task, because each webpage may have a large number of links & the manual process has to be repeated for all pages.

-An Automation script using Selenium that will automate the process is a more apt solution.
+An automation script using Selenium that will automate the process is a more apt solution.

 How to check the Broken Links and Images in Selenium